Tenterhooks

 “Always remember that your salary is a valid point of negotiation to address at your yearly review.”

-To file a lawsuit means to sue a party of the contract and bring them to a court of law.
-Lawsuits may be filed against a company for many reasons including breach of contract or if a worker’s been injured because the company failed to ensure safety standards.
+To file a lawsuit means to sue a party to the contract and bring them to a court of law.
+Lawsuits may be filed against a company for many reasons, including breach of contract or if a worker has been injured because the company failed to ensure safety standards.

 Sample Sentence: